xorganic/Cloakk/README.md

 Blue Team Training:
 Develop detection rules and improve endpoint monitoring strategies.
 ## 📈 Why Share This?
 This tool highlights the importance of staying ahead in cybersecurity.
 As defenders strengthen their systems, offensive techniques evolve.
-Sharing knowledge fosters growth and prepares both red and blue teams for the challenges of 2025 and beyond.
+Sharing knowledge fosters growth and prepares both red and blue teams.

 ## 🤝 Contribute
 Found an issue?
 Have suggestions?
 Feel free to open a pull request or contact me!